‹ Back to Curriculum

 1. Curriculum Overview

-This program encourages students to think critically, to question themselves and their surroundings.
+The program encourages students to think critically, to question themselves and their surroundings.
 During the Social Studies periods, students read, listen, speak and write.
 It is important to observe these language components or skills on multiple occasions during the day, even outside the time allocated to language.
 For these reasons, teachers may choose to evaluate students’ language skills, even when social studies concepts are at the forefront of the lesson.

-2. Assessment
+2. Teaching

 Assessment in this program should be ongoing and reflect the subjects covered in the course.
 Formative assessments should be the focal point for teachers and students.
 These assessments should provide students with useful feedback about their work and allow them to track their progress.